subprotocol/xflr5/ReadMe.txt

           go to the directory, type dpkg-buildpackage -rfakeroot.

         - To compile manually on any Linux distro, please follow the following steps:
+	    1. Get the libqt4-devel (OpenSuse) or qt-devel (Fedora), and Mesa-devel packages
+	    2. cd into the xflr5-5.xx directory
+	    3. type
-          1. qmake
+               - qmake
-          2. make
+               - make
-          3. sudo make install
+               - sudo make install

         - To compile on MacOSX, please follow the following steps:
 	    1. qmake -makefile
 	    2. qmake -spec macx-g++
 	    3. make -j3
 	    4. ./mac/makedist

 	- To compile on Windows, the easiest way is to download QtCreator from Trolltech.
 	  QtCreator comes with the MinGW compiler.